 A millionaire entrepreneur with offices around the world… Not having Chinese language skills, yet possessing some business experience proved for me a better platform for trying to understand China.

-(Never mind, for a second, that his online bio lists him as being a Mandarin speaker.)
-There follows some frothing, spread across three paragraphs, about the Dalai Lama, Mongolian sovereignty, “evil… [that] has spread across China like the Biblical Plagues,” the merits of Hong Kong and Beijing air quality, before we get to the meat of the piece: “China is a young man’s game.
-At 52, I feel I don’t really want to have to put up with the daily hassles…” – and many, many paragraphs later – “…the reason I am leaving China is simply that I have outgrown it, and so has my business.”
+Frustration only followed later.
+As CDE explains, his frustration with pollution, the Dalai Lama, Mongolian sovereignty and an “evil… [that] has spread across China like the Biblical Plagues” eventually toppled over and enough was enough: “China is a young man’s game.
+At 52, I feel I don’t really want to have to put up with the daily hassles…” – many paragraphs later, CDE adduces – “…the reason I am leaving China is simply that I have outgrown it, and so has my business.”

-In between these remarks, there is a proud picture of Baron Chris in what appears to be the lobby of Elton John’s tomb –
+In between these remarks, there is a proud picture of the Baron stroking his chin in Elton John’s bathroom:

 Basically he seemed like a nice guy but felt like he just talked a little too much about himself in the same way that anyone that’s been in China a long time does, quite a cordial guy who did his best to make you feel like he “knew” you already.
 For example, I specifically remember him using my name a lot and looking me straight in the eyes.

 That’s from Eric, an American in Beijing working in trade who has had the pleasure of meeting the Baron.
 Another longtime expat and China watcher, who admittedly has not met Devonshire, had this to say: